anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JWS Protected Header of the `agent-signed-data` member MUST contain the following standard Header Parameters as defined in {{RFC7515}}:

 * `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of RFC7515}}
-* `kid`: SHALL contain the base64-encoded bytes of the SubjectKeyIdentifier (the `KeyIdentifier` OCTET STRING value) of the Registrar-Agent LDevID certificate as defined in {{Section 4.2.1.2 of !RFC5280}}
+* `kid`: SHALL contain the base64-encoded OCTET STRING value of the SubjectKeyIdentifier of the Registrar-Agent LDevID certificate as described in {{agent_component}}

 {{asd_header}} below shows an example for this JWS Protected Header: